Aliases for YARS Gene

 GeneCards Summary for YARS Gene

 YARS (Tyrosyl-TRNA Synthetase) is a Protein Coding gene.
-Diseases associated with YARS include Charcot-Marie-Tooth Disease, Dominant Intermediate C and Autosomal Dominant Intermediate Charcot-Marie-Tooth Disease Type C. Among its related pathways are tRNA Aminoacylation and Gene Expression.
+Diseases associated with YARS include Charcot-Marie-Tooth Disease, Dominant Intermediate C and Intermediate Charcot-Marie-Tooth Neuropathy.
+Among its related pathways are Gene Expression and tRNA Aminoacylation.
 GO annotations related to this gene include poly(A) RNA binding and signal transducer activity.

 UniProtKB/Swiss-Prot for YARS Gene

 Catalyzes the attachment of tyrosine to tRNA(Tyr) in a two-step reaction: tyrosine is first activated by ATP to form Tyr-AMP and then transferred to the acceptor end of tRNA(Tyr).